fusioncharts/dev_centre_docs/getting-started/react/special-events-using-react.md

 4. In the above sample:
 	* An event callback handler is used for `dataPlotDragEnd` event.
-	* `dragPlotDragEnd` event shows a message with the dataset, inita value and final value of the dragged column.
+	* `dragPlotDragEnd` event shows a message with the dataset, initial value and final value of the dragged column.

 5. `render()` function is added to create **buttons** inside the `<div>`.